I'm Still in Love with You (New Edition song)

-"I'm Still in Love with You" is the second single from American R&B/pop group New Edition as a sextet from their sixth studio album, Home Again (1996) written by Johnny Gill.
-The song was released in 1996 as the album's second single by MCA.
-Ralph Tresvant and Ricky Bell sing lead vocals; all six members sing background vocals throughout the song.
-The video for "I'm Still in Love with You" was shot at Villa Vizcaya in Miami, and once again featured all six members.
-The song was a big success on the US Billboard Hot 100, peaking at number seven, and was the second single to be certified gold from the Home Again project.
+"I'm Still in Love with You" is a song by American R&B/pop group New Edition, released in September 1996, by MCA Records, as the second single from their sixth studio album, Home Again (1996).
+Written by group member Johnny Gill, the lead vocals are performed by Ralph Tresvant and Ricky Bell; all six members sing background vocals throughout the song.
+The video for "I'm Still in Love with You" was directed by Joseph Kahn and shot at Villa Vizcaya in Miami, once again featuring all six members.
+The song was a success on the US Billboard Hot 100 chart, peaking at number seven, and was the second single to be certified gold from the Home Again project.